con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^136-1]: Vilāsavajra unpacks 'afflictive spheres' as referring to the eighteen spheres (*dhātu*, *khams*) beginning the eye sphere.
 [^136-2]: Vilāsavajra explains that 'oceanic floods' are the traditionally enumerated four floods—namely, the floods of desire, cyclic existence, views, and ignorance.
-[^136-3]: Vilāsavajra explains that here the practice of *yoga* is compared to a 'dark forest' because it is not easily traversed; Mañjuśrī has emerged from the practice of *yoga* and has arrived the state of *nirvāṇa*.
+[^136-3]: Vilāsavajra explains that here the practice of *yoga* is compared to a dark forest, or 'grove', because it is not easily traversed; Mañjuśrī has emerged from the practice of *yoga* and has arrived the state of *nirvāṇa*.

 Released from general, minor, and complete